CodeZGame/BubbleMind/README.md

 The objective of BubbleMind is to reproduce the tool Trendalyzer (initially developed by Hans Rosling's Gapminder Foundation) and acquired in March 2007 by Google Inc..
 (http://gapminder.org/world)
 At the present time, Trendalyzer is only developed in Flash, and can only be used to display information contained in Gapminder's Database.
-What we want, is to develop an application in Java that reproduce this tool but that can be used to display any statistics listed in an CSV or ODF file.
+What we want, is to develop an application in Javascript and using the lib Processing for the drawing, that reproduce this tool but that can be used to display any statistics listed in an CSV or ODF file.
 More file format support may be added in a future version, or by the community (see docs/FormatFiles.txt for more infos).

 ==========